 Is it a flat for green grannies or a granny flat for greenies?

-IF a Granny Flat is a shack out the back where Granny can finally relax in the relative peace of the backyard after a lifetime of serving others… close enough so she can see her lovely grandchildren when she feels like it, help when she’s needed and ask for help when she needs it… but separate enough so she doesn’t have to listen to those little darlings the whole time…
+WELL… IF a Granny Flat is a shack out the back where Granny can finally relax in the relative peace of the backyard after a lifetime of serving others…

 The particular Greeny Flat in question is a full-scale living experiment currently underway in Mittagong, NSW, to see if it’s possible to build a small, comfortable, healthy, energy positive, low-maintenance, fire-resistant, water-efficient, elderly-friendly infill house at an affordable price.